 In the next post we’ll talk about the three stages of a free radical reaction – initiation, propagation, and termination.

-For more specific information about what is actually happening when heat or light interacts with a molecule and how this leads to fragmentation, read on below the fold.
+For more specific information about what is actually happening when heat or light interacts with a molecule and how this leads to fragmentation, read on below the fold to Note 2.

 Next Post: Initiation, Propagation, Termination